aafigure/aafigure/documentation/appendix.rst

 Miscellaneous options:

     ``debug`` <bool>:
-        for now, it only prints the original ASCII art figure text (default: ``False``).
+        For now, it only prints the original ASCII art figure text (default: ``False``).

 Visitors
 --------